wingedrasengan927/CI-CD-ML-App-with-FastAPI-and-PostgreSQL/README.md

 you can connect to the database from the command line using psql
 to view the swagger documentation of the application, go to `localhost:8002/docs`
 you can test the application there

+### CI
+This app follows CI methodology to run tests when commited to the master branch. the workflow is in `.github/workflows/main.yml`